cornell-orie/ORSuite/ORSuite_Experiment_Guide.md

 path_list_radar = []
 algo_list_radar = []
 ```
 Then there is a for loop that loops over the agents.
 Within this for loop, there are if/elif/else statements to check to see what the current agent at use is.
-If the current agent is equal to the one specified, then the code will run the cooresponding algorithm.
 The `dirPath` parameter allows each environment to follow its own direction and therefore create their own radar and line plots.
-So the `agent`, `num_ambulance`, `aplpha`, and `arrival_dist.__name__` are all unique to each path.
+It allows the algorithms to be represented as distinct paths so that the data files don't overwrite one another.
+We store them in a list so that the plots all refer to the correct data files
 ```
 for agent in agents:
     print(agent)